FrankenAI/FrankenAI/README.md

 - **TypeScript** - Typed JavaScript
 - **PHP** - Server-side language

+## Inspiration

+FrankenAI was inspired by a [Reddit discussion about Gemini CLI's potential](https://www.reddit.com/r/ChatGPTCoding/comments/1lm3fxq/gemini_cli_is_awesome_but_only_when_you_make/) when properly integrated into development workflows.
+The hybrid workflow concept emerged from recognizing that:

+- **Gemini CLI** excels at large-scale codebase analysis with its massive context window
+- **Claude Code** provides precise implementation with excellent development tooling
+- **Combining both** creates a powerful "Megazord" that leverages each tool's strengths

+The guideline methodology follows the **Laravel Boost** approach:
+- Security-first patterns
+- Concise, actionable guidelines
+- Convention over configuration
+- Framework-specific best practices

 ## How It Works

 1. **Stack Detection** - Analyzes package.json, config files, and project structure